0p3r4t4/PPPUCPP2nd/README.md

 -   I sometimes, as an user, don't buy the `a program is allowed to terminate after finding an error` assumption to the point that an user's input error causes no further opportunities.

+> Well, the former is truth until exercise 10 from chapter 6, where I realize
+> I'm pretending to be smarter than I actually am:

+> -   using exception mechanisms wrong, being far from undestanding them
+>     correctly, and going into well known pitfalls (as doing flow control with
+>     them).

+> -   doing some bizarre coding to not terminate the program in case of certain
+>     errors and failing to understand that **I'm learning** step by step and
+>     far from being capable of doing bulletproof programs.

+> In summary, I changed my mind and admit `error()` and `a program is
+> allowed to terminate after finding an error` as the pedagogical tools they
+> are.
+So expect a mix of solutions, some of them not too inspired.

 Some exercises have a companion file with a _.input_ extension.
 Those are input samples to quickly test programs with the help of command redirection.